AlanGriffiths/egmde/README.md

 egmde: Example Mir Desktop Environment
 ======================================

-An example project using MirAL https://launchpad.net/miral.
+An example project using Mir https://mir-server.io/.

 This was written to accompany some articles and will slowly develop either as the articles progress, or according to whim.
 You're welcome to use this as a